-Harrisburg Susquehanna Township ♦ Harrisburg City School District is in the top 20% of school districts statewide in spending.
-In 1994-95 the district spent \$7,526 per ADM and it spent \$5,020 per ADM in actual instructional expenditures.
-Susquehanna Township School District is among the lowest spending school districts in Dauphin County and is rather average in its spending when compared with the rest of the state.
-In 1994-95 Susquehanna Township spent a total of \$6,094 per ADM and it spent \$4,111 per ADM in actual instructional expenditures spending almost \$1,500 per student in total expenditures and a \$900 per student difference for actual instructional expense, less than Harrisburg.
-Harrisburg's PSSA scores are significantly lower than the scores of every other district in Dauphin County.
-None of the elementary schools in Harrisburg had 25% of fifth graders score in the top quartile of the PSSA tests.
+♦ Harrisburg City School

+District is in the top 20% of school districts statewide in spending.
+In 1994-95 the district spent \$7,526 per ADM and it spent

+\$5,020 per ADM in actual instructional expenditures.

+♦ Susquehanna Township

+School District is among the lowest spending school districts in Dauphin County and is rather average in its spending when compared with the rest of the state.
+In 1994-95 Susquehanna Township spent a total of \$6,094 per ADM and it spent \$4,111 per ADM in actual instructional expenditures spending almost \$1,500 per student in total expenditures and a \$900 per student difference for actual in Harrisburg had graders score in the top quartile of the PS SA tests.
 In fact, all of the schools but one had less than 10% of fifth graders score in the top quartile.

-In addition, the only intermediate school that had test results reported, had just 2% of its eighth graders score in the top quartile for reading. ♦ Susquehanna Township schools significantly outperform Harrisburg on the PSSA tests.
-Forty-one percent of the fifth graders at the Herbert Hoover Elementary School scored in the top quartile of the PSSA test in reading and 38% scored in the top quartile in math.
-Over 30% of the eighth graders scored in the top quartiles in reading and math; and over 35% of the eleventh graders scored in the top quartiles of both tests
+♦ Harrisburg's PS SA scores are significantly lower than the scores of every other district in Dauphin County.
+None of the elementary schools less than Harrisburg. ♦ Susquehanna Township schools significantly outperform Harrisburg on the PS SA tests.
+Forty-one percent instructional expense, of the fifth graders at the Herbert Hoover Elementary School scored in the top quartile of the PSSA test in reading [89] and 38% scored in the top quartile in math.
+Over 30% of the eighth graders scored in the top quartiles in reading and math; and